Ergus/matrix-client-server-local/Readme.md

 4. This doesn't have a robust error handling on the server or client to manage peer disconnections.

+5. The synchronization method is very primitive.
+For more messages we can just change the bool flag with an integer value and perform different actions for every value.
+This can be simply implemented, but I think it is not the main interest for the assignment.

+6. There are unit tests only in the Matrix API.
+Without external tools is a bit complicated to test server-client apis.
+And it doesn't worth reinventing the well

-I spend about 2 days (Thursday: made it work, 1/2 Friday:
+I spend about 2.5 days.
+1 Thursday: made the parts until work,
+1/2 Friday: Optimization and parallelization,
-Optimization, 1/2 Saturday: Readme, testing and optimizing a bit more)
+1 Saturday: Readme, testing and optimize details, improve the statistics and outputs